Swaroop192005/Swaroop192005/README.md

 # 👋 Hi, I'm Swaroop Naik

-I'm a Computer Engineering undergrad at **Vidyalankar Institute of Technology**, driven by a passion for tech-enabled solutions that create real-world impact.
+I'm a Computer Engineering final year undergrad at **Vidyalankar Institute of Technology**, driven by a passion for tech-enabled solutions that create real-world impact.
 I love blending creativity, logic, and collaboration to build meaningful projects.

 ---